CalogeroMandracchia/tartufo/README.md

 A super light version of truffle!

 With tartufo you can forget about compiling, migrating, ...
-You just need to specify then main contract and the folder containing all the others smart contracts required from the main one.
+You just need to specify the main contract and the folder containing all the others smart contracts required from the main one.

 That's right, tartufo **will __automatically__ find all the __dependencies__!**